Sacred Military Constantinian Order of Saint George: Renewed schism

 In May 2016 Prince Carlo unilaterally renounced the agreement and subsequently conferred the titles of Duchess of Calabria and Duchess of Noto on his daughters, declaring the former to be the heiress to the headship of the Royal House and the Constantinian Grand Mastership.
 This act has not been recognised by members of the branch descended from Prince Gabriel of Bourbon-Two Sicilies.
 The legality of this has been disputed by Prince Pedro on the grounds that the succession to the Two Sicilies crown was established in two international treaties (Vienna 1737 and Naples 1759) as well as the Pragmatic Decree of 1759 and the nineteenth century Two Sicilies constitutions and therefore could not be changed by a unilateral act, even by an undisputed head of the royal house.
 The succession to the Constantinian Grand Mastership was confirmed by an Imperial Bull and a Papal Brief, and by the Bull Militantis Ecclesiae, and required that the Grand Mastership, an ecclesiastical office in canon law, could only be held by males and must pass by primogeniture to the heirs of the House of Farnese; the purported change to the succession by Prince Carlo has not been approved by the Holy See.

 Ranks of the Order

 Grades

 In the 18th century, the order was divided into Knights Grand Cross, Knights of Justice (nobles with four quarters of nobility), Donats (nobles with less than four quarters), Priests, Knights of Grace (commoners) and Esquires/Servants of Office.
 Later, it was divided in the three classes of Justice (old nobility), Grace (new nobility), and Merit (commoners).
+The addition by Prince Carlo, Duke of Castro, of a series of ranks awarded for merit represents a fundamental change of the nature of the Order from the religious military order which had benefited from numerous signs of Papal approval and support, in bulls, briefs, decrees and monitors, to a simple merit award.
+This was earlier demonstrated in a communication from Prince Klemens von Metternich to Count Francis Magawly, prime minister of the duchy of Parma, in which Metternich pointed out that invention of new ranks and titles in the Parma Order meant that it was a simple merit award, with no claim to any connection with the historic Order flourishing in Naples.